Returns a collection of Transaction response objects.

 The order ID of the transaction.
 On PayPal transactions, this field maps to the PayPal invoice number.
 PayPal invoice numbers are unique in your PayPal business account.
 Maximum 255 characters or 127 for PayPal transactions.

-The method of payment used to process the transaction.
-Possible values:
+The payment method token used in the transaction.

 The identification value of the payment in PayPal's API for a PayPal transaction.